 For the ‘Code of Good Practice’ to be effective, both employees and employers should treat one another with respect.
 The spirit of the Code is for both parties to have a ‘win/win’ experience.
 The employer must be able to operate their business effectively and the employee must be able to work in a safe and efficient environment.

-The whole purpose of the ‘Code’ is for employees to be protected against frivolous actions on the part of the employer, however that said the employer is also entitled to a satisfactory work performance as well as acceptable conduct from their employees.
+The whole purpose of the ‘Code’ is for employees to be protected against frivolous actions on the part of the employer, however, that said the employer is also entitled to satisfactory work performance as well as acceptable conduct from their employees.

-Next time we will look at some of the ‘fair’ and ‘unfair’ reasons for dismissal.
+Next week we will look at some of the ‘fair’ and ‘unfair’ reasons for dismissal.